 McDonough has been with ESPN since 1989 – with the exception of 1996-99, when he worked exclusively for CBS.
 Before being named to the MNF booth, he called Saturday afternoon ABC college football games from 2000-2015.
 In 2015, he had arguably the signature call of the season on the game-winning punt block and touchdown return as time expired in Michigan State’s miraculous victory over archrival Michigan.
 For 2015, Sports Illustrated named McDonough and partner Chris Spielman the Broadcast Team of the Year in the annual SI Media Awards.

-McDonough has also voiced ESPN’s Major League Baseball Monday Night Baseball telecasts, served as a host and hole announcer on ESPN’s coverage of the U.S. Open, The Open Championship and other golf events, and he has provided play-by-play on the network for NHL, tennis, the College World Series, and college lacrosse, soccer and hockey.
+Throughout his three decades with ESPN, McDonough has also voiced Major League Baseball Monday Night Baseball telecasts and provided play-by-play for tennis, the College World Series, and he has called the national championship game in college lacrosse, soccer and hockey.
 From 2013-15, he also called NFL games for ESPN Radio.

 McDonough spent 10 years at CBS Sports and was the lead college football play-by-play announcer from 1997-99.
 In 1992 and 1993, he and Tim McCarver formed the network’s lead Major League Baseball broadcast team, calling the All-Star Game, the National League Championship Series and the World Series.
-Those assignments included historic calls, including Joe Carter’s series-ending walk-off home run in game 6 of the 1993 World Series for the Toronto Blue Jays.
+He provided historic calls, including Atlanta’s Sid Bream’s scoring of the winning run in game 7 of the ’92 NLCS and Joe Carter’s series-ending walk-off home run in game 6 of the 1993 World Series for the Toronto Blue Jays.

 During his decade at CBS, McDonough provided commentary for a diverse array of sporting broadcasts, including men’s and women’s college basketball, NFL, The Masters and PGA Championship, and US Open Tennis.
 He worked 10 NCAA men’s basketball tournaments, and he contributed to CBS’ coverage of the Olympic Winter Games, calling the bobsled and luge competitions in 1992 and 1994 and ice hockey in 1998.

-A native of Boston, McDonough graduated cum laude from Syracuse University in 1984.
+A native of Boston, McDonough graduated cum laude from Syracuse University in 1984 with a degree in broadcast journalism.
 In May 2007, he received an honorary Doctor of Humane Letters from Southern Vermont College in recognition of his career, community service and personal achievements.
 He was also the Commencement Speaker at the graduation ceremony.

 McDonough’s father is the late Will McDonough, the legendary Boston Globe sportswriter who worked for NBC and CBS Sports.
-He also has two brothers with prominent roles in professional sports – Terry, vice president, player personnel for the NFL’s Arizona Cardinals and Ryan, general manager of the NBA’s Phoenix Suns.
+He also has two brothers with prominent roles in professional sports – Terry, Senior Personnel Executive for the NFL’s Arizona Cardinals and Ryan, former general manager of the NBA’s Phoenix Suns.
 HBO Real Sports profiled the three McDonough brothers in September 2017.